databricks/spark-training/strata_2013/mli-document-categorization.md

 </div>
 </div>

+## Training vs. Testing Sets
+*TODO* Add a note about training sets vs. testing sets.
+Add code to split the training vector into two sets.

 ## Support Vector Machines

 [Support Vector Machines (SVMs)](http://en.wikipedia.org/wiki/Support_vector_machine) are a popular machine learning algorithm used for classification.
 MLI and Spark contain an implementation of linear SVMs based on [Stochastic Gradient Descent (SGD)](http://en.wikipedia.org/wiki/Stochastic_gradient_descent), a convex optimization algorithm that often applies to problems that are non-convex.
 This implementation has tuned to run well under Spark's distributed architecture.

+*TODO* Add not about SVMs here.

 ## Building a model using SVMs